Assess the situation and plan your response

 Animal first aid is based on the principles of medicine and surgery.
 The main purpose is to alleviate unnecessary suffering of the animal and give them the best chance of survival until a veterinarian is able to attend the animal.

-In an emergency, when no veterinarian is immediately available to treat the animal, a first aider, such as an untrained person, veterinary nurse or the animal carer, may administer first aid treatment to animals as an interim measure.
+In an emergency, when no veterinarian is immediately available to treat the animal, a first aider, such as an untrained person, veterinary nurse or animal carer, may administer first aid treatment to animals as an interim measure.
 Aim to be prepared.
 Obtain the necessary skills to act quickly and suitably.
 Providing first aid “bridges the gap between ‘first response’ and ‘professional care’” (Philpott n.d.).

 First aid skills will be invaluable when working in your animal care workplace, giving you the confidence to deal with incidents that may come your way (AAWS 2014).